 Project overview

-This research aims to build on the feasibility work conducted in the Empathica study (Empathica | Medicine | University of Southampton) to determine the effectiveness and cost-effectiveness of the EMPathicO training for PCPs in improving outcomes for patients presenting with MSK pain in primary care.
+This research aims to build on the feasibility work conducted in the Empathica study to determine the effectiveness and cost-effectiveness of the EMPathicO training for Primary Care Pracitioners (PCPs) in improving outcomes for patients presenting with MSK pain and other conditions in primary care.

 Previous research we conducted shows that it is possible to change the way GPs communicate with patients about MSK pain.
 And our reviews of other people’s research show that changing GP communication can actually help reduce pain and improve patient’s quality of life and satisfaction with the GP.
 This is probably also true for other primary care clinicians like nurses and physiotherapists although research has tended to focus on GPs.
 Better communication may also increase patients’ confidence to manage their health and reduce the need for further primary care appointments.
 This is good for patients in that they feel less pain and are more able to manage their condition, good for doctors as they are giving a better service, and good for the NHS as it enables best use of limited primary care appointments.
 This current study aims to quantify these benefits.

-We hope that the evidence we will present will enable the NHS to deliver better care for patients with MSK pain and other symptoms.
+We hope that the evidence we will gather will enable the NHS to deliver better care for patients with MSK pain and other symptoms.
 If shown to be successful, this training could quickly be made available at low cost to primary care practices across the country.

 Study Team: